 How to install it?

 The best place to install your dehumidifier is directly above where you swim.
 By installing it above and across from your swimming pool, you’ll be able to suck up as much humidity as possible before it gets into the air.
 To make sure that your device isn’t sucking in dust and dirt, be sure to clean it regularly.
 Most models come with an included filter that can be easily removed for cleaning.

 You should also check that there are no leaks around the hose or drainage system so that water doesn’t leak out of your pool instead of being sucked in by your dehumidifier.
 If you have any questions about how to use a dehumidifier properly, ask an expert at a local hardware store for advice on installation and maintenance.

-The following video by Dantherm also provides the detailed information how to install Dehumidifier In Indoor Pools And Spas.
+The following video by Dantherm also provides detailed information on how to install Dehumidifier In Indoor Pools And Spas.